Cotton-Holiday

-The Cotton-Holiday was a 1931 proposal by Louisiana Governor and US Senator-elect Huey Long to alleviate an oversurplus of cotton.
+The Cotton-Holiday was a 1931 proposal by Louisiana Governor and US Senator-elect Huey Long to alleviate a surplus of cotton.
 The holiday would have banned cotton production in 1932, decreasing supply and raising prices.
 It has been credited as the first suggestion of artificial scarcity as a solution to the Great Depression.

 Background

 A record 1931 cotton crop of over 15.5 million bales, over two million higher than projected, resulted in a plunge in prices of agricultural commodities.
 At its lowest since 1905, the price of cotton was less than the cost of production.
 In a telegram to the governors of fourteen cotton-producing states, the Federal Farm Board (FFB) chairman recommended that farmers be forced to plow over every third row of cotton, destroying some 4 million bales of the 1931 crop.
 The advice was widely criticized.

 Unlike other industries, cotton had not experienced massive prosperity in the 1920s, worsening the impact of the Great Depression.